caltechlibrary/newt/newt-presentation.md

 # The problem

 - Our coping strategies are not sustainable
-- Complexity is part of the problem.
+- Complexity is part of the problem

 # Why are these things so complex?